aladh/reddit_bot/README.md

 Environment variables

-    SUBREDDI = Name of subreddit to monitor
+    SUBREDDIT = Name of subreddit to monitor
     PRAWINI = Base64 string of praw.ini file